August 18, 2017

 People often spend time wondering how the wealthy came to be that way.

-There are many common beliefs people hold about this.
-Maybe they had wealthy parents, got lucky in business or they had a really high-paying job.
-Did they win Lotto?
+There are many common beliefs and assumptions people have.
+Maybe they had wealthy parents, or got lucky in business or just had a really high-paying job.
+Maybe they won lotto!

 Whatever the reason, too many people think “it will never happen to us”.
 And there is definitely some truth to that statement.

 Wealth doesn’t happen to us.
-For regular people like you and me, it’s often just an outcome achieved by living a certain way, and having strong money habits over the course of our lives.
+For regular people like you and me, it’s an outcome that needs to be created by managing our finances a certain way and building strong money habits over the course of our lives.

 Given the right choices, and a long enough period of time… wealth becomes inevitable.